simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

 Modelling human contact networks
 ================================

 **Problem**: You want to work with a realistic model of a human contact network.
 What is the appropriate topology?

-**Solution**: This is an active area of research, but a common answer is to use the approach given by :ref:`Newman <New02>`, which is to use a powerlaw network with exponential cut-off.
+**Solution**: This is an active area of research, but a common answer is to use the approach given by Newman :cite:`NewmanEpidemicDisease`, which is to use a powerlaw network with exponential cut-off.

 .. note ::

-    This class of network is now built-in to ``epydemic`` in the form of the :class:`PLCNetwork` network generator.
+    This ensemble of networks is built-in to ``epydemic`` in the form of the :class:`PLCNetwork` network generator.
 The details below explain how this class of networks is constructed.

 The theory
 ----------

 A powerlaw network with exponent :math:`\alpha` has a degree distibution given by

 .. math::

     p_k \propto k^{-\alpha}

 where :math:`p_k` is the probability that a randomly-chosen node in the network will have degree :math:`k`.
 This degree distribution has the property that some nodes can have very high degrees with non-zero probability, leading to very large hubs with high centrality.
-In a population network this would introduce individuals who were massively better connected than the others, which is generally considered undesirable: therre are limits to how many people even the most popular person can actually come into physical contact with.
+In a population network this would introduce individuals who were massively better connected than the others, which is generally considered
+undesirable: therre are limits to how many people even the most popular person can actually come into physical contact with.

 A powerlaw-with-cutoff network, by contrast, place a limit (denoted :math:`\kappa`) on the "likely" highest degree.
 Up to the cutoff the degree distribution behaves like a powerlaw network; above the cutoff, the probability drops off exponentially quickly, making large hubs highly unlikely.
 This degree distribution is given by

 .. math::